amirmazmi/amirmazmi.github.io/_posts/2017-11-20-McKinsey-hackathon.md

 <br>
 &emsp;&emsp;From here, I noted the shape of traffic daily and there seems to be a pattern for different days of the week.
 This intuition is something I picked up from my previous role working with building energy consumption.
+In that role, an additional feature was the outside air temperature.
+Essentially, if we were to plot a 3-dimensional surface, the x and y axes would be hour of day and increasing time (which can be represented by POSIX time in the *index.num* column) with the dependent variable being number of vehicles.

 Note the following:
 * increasing trend over time (maybe population growth? cheap car loans? cheap cars?)